Tranduy1dol/crypto-predictor/README.md

 - new      : Initialize a new project setup.
 ```

 First, create your `config.ini` and fill in the required fields.
-You can use the `new` command to create a new model with a sample configuration file.
+You can use the provided `config.ini.example` as a template.
+Then use the `new` command to create a new model with your configuration file.
 ```
 predictor new config.ini
 ```